About the course

 After completing your masters, you may wish to extend your knowledge with a research degree – many Essex graduates decide to stay here for further study.

-Alternatively, our course also prepares you for employment; recent surveys have shown that higher degree graduates are more likely to obtain jobs at professional or managerial level.
+Alternatively, our course also prepares you for employment.
+Recent surveys have shown that higher degree graduates are more likely to obtain jobs at professional or managerial level.
+77% of our 2015 leavers are in graduate-level work or study within six months (DLHE 2016).

 With its distinctive focus on questions in behavioural economics, combining theoretical foundations and real-world applications, this course will equip you with transferable employability skills valued in industry (for example in the retail and financial sectors), government and academia.